 Deep-section wheels will typically measure at least 40mm from the rim to the nipple, some extending to over 80mm.

 The total number, shape and material of the spokes on a wheel will vary.
 High spoke counts (having a lot of spokes) increase the robustness and durability but come with a weight penalty.
-Spokes come in a variety of materials, including steel, aluminium, carbon fiber or titanium.
+Spokes come in a variety of materials, including steel, aluminium, carbon fiber and titanium.
 Steel spokes are by far the most common.

 Benefits of the straight pull spokes are; more precise alignment, stiffer, more responsive wheel, and a decrease in weight.
 The drawback of straight pull spokes is that many companies make proprietary spokes and hubs which means sourcing a replacement spoke can be time consuming and potentially expensive.
-J-bend spokes are easier to replace and perform close to straight pull spokes in terms of quality and strength.
+J-bend spokes are often easier to replace and perform close to straight pull spokes in terms of quality and strength.

-Butting or 'butted' is term you'll come across if looking at round spokes.
+Butting or 'butted' is a term you'll come across if looking at round spokes.
 Simply put, butting is the process of varying the thickness, and so a double butted spoke would offer two different diameters along its length.
 Butted spokes are typically stronger and more durable than 'straight gauge (one diameter) spokes as they help dissipate stress fatigue better.